Thursday, November 18, 2010

 VIT-D REDUCES HEART DISEASE AND DIABETES

-Middle aged and elderly people with high levels of vitamin D could reduce their chances of developing heart disease or diabetes by 43%, according to researchers at the University of Warwick.
+High Levels of Vitamin D in Older People Can Reduce Heart Disease and Diabetes Middle aged and elderly people with high levels of vitamin D could reduce their chances of developing heart disease or diabetes by 43%, according to researchers at the University of Warwi...

 Read more »